 Section 352 applies to this offence.

-(2) A person is guilty of an offence if, in the 12 months before [the making of the bankruptcy application or (as the case may be) the presentation of the bankruptcy] petition or in
+(2) A person is guilty of an offence if, in the 12 months before [the making of the bankruptcy application or (as the case may be) the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.